jbock-java/mkefivardata/README.md

 # mkefivardata

-To enroll signed secureboot keys, [efitools is needed](https://github.com/Foxboron/sbctl/issues/434). mkefivardata converts the signed secureboot keys to a format that can be enrolled on a system where `efitools` is not available.
-This allows you to rollout your secureboot keys on "untrusted" machines, while keeping your private keys safe.
+To enroll signed secureboot keys, aka `.auth` files, [efitools is needed](https://github.com/Foxboron/sbctl/issues/434).
+The purpose of `mkefivardata` is to convert  `.auth` to a format which can be enrolled on a system where `efitools` is not available.
+This facilitates rollout of secureboot keys on "untrusted" machines.

-The `*.vardata` files do not contain the private keys used for signing.
+Just like the `.auth` files, the `.vardata` files do not contain private signing keys.
 It is safe to copy them onto an untrusted machine.
-Note that sbctl can also enroll, but it needs access to the private keys for this.
+Note that `sbctl` can also do the enrolling, but it needs access to the private keys.

 ### Install dependencies